MonaSolutions/MonaServer/doc/installation.rst

 [RTMFP]
 ===================================

-- **port** : equals 1935 by default (RTMFP server default port), it is the port used by MonaServer to listen incoming RTMFP requests.
+- **port** : 1935 by default (RTMFP server default port), it is the port used by MonaServer to listen incoming RTMFP requests.

 - **keepaliveServer** : time in seconds for periodically sending packets keep-alive with server, 15s by default (valid value is from 5s to 255s).